 You need to remember that signing a settlement releases a negligent party from any further liability claims, meaning that you will have absolutely no legal recourse when the money runs out.
 You should let an attorney handle all of your settlement negotiations for you.
 A lawyer is going to be far more likely to have an accurate idea of not only how much you will require, but how much you are entitled.

-Agents for insurance companies will try to be very friendly when they are extending these settlement offers, and they want you to think that they are on your side.
+Agents for insurance companies will try to be very friendly when they are extending these settlement offers because they want you to think that they are on your side.
 An insurer is only committed to pleasing its stockholders by always increasing profits, and paying large amounts to settle injury cases does not help achieve that goal.

-Too many people, when offered settlements by insurance companies, only focus on current bills for property damage or medical expenses, but there are so many other factors that deserve to be considered when negotiating a settlement to an injury case.
-You will want to make sure that the impact that an injury has on your ability to work and operate in daily life should have a positive effect on what you are paid.
+Too many people, when offered settlements by insurance companies, only focus on current bills for medical expenses, but there are so many other factors that deserve to be considered when negotiating a settlement to an injury case.
+You will want to make sure that the impact an injury has on your ability to work and operate in daily life is thoroughly compensated.

 Some settlement offers are extended to people by claims adjusters assigned to investigate the cases for the insurance companies, and you have the right to ask a claims adjuster how a settlement offer was determined.
 The claims adjuster could offer justifications for their offer, and you may be inclined to try to argue why the amounts should be increased when the reasons are not particularly compelling.